- To build knowledge and skills in music through sequential learning, memory retention and planning for progression.

 - Opportunities for sharing work built into the school year.

-- Arts Award is being introduced in Key Stage 2, beginning with Discover.
-The aim is to then run this up to Key stage 3, progressing through Explore and Bronze awards.
+- Arts Award is being introduced in Key Stage 3, beginning with Discover.
+The aim is to then progress to Explore award by year 9.

 - Students have the opportunity to shine in music activities.
 They are celebrated as they share their skills.
 Students enjoy participating in activities and where possible extend their participation either as a performer or audience member through joining events outside of their weekly lesson.